For Pet Owners

 ruby on the couch

-Behaviour problems with your pet can not only be distressing for your pet but also for yourselves and other household members.
-Therefore, we aim to see you quickly and efficiently, to fit in with your lifestyle and plans.
-We aim to introduce management of the problem behaviours and start your behaviour modification programme during your first consultation.
+Behaviour problems with your pet can not only be distressing for your pet but for yourselves and other household members.
+We understand the pressure for our pets to fit into our lifestyles and we look to find a solution for all those involved.
+We aim to introduce management of your problem behaviours and start your behaviour modification programme during your first consultation.

-Here at Forrest Animal Behaviour, we are here to listen to your concerns about your pet, diagnose the emotional components of the behaviour and provide treatment plans to adapt the emotions and expressions of the behaviour, which we want to change.
-This will mean that you get knowledge of why your pet is acting the way they are and practical skills to improve your pet’s behaviour.
-We will support you throughout your pet’s diagnosis, treatment and continual management of the behaviour problem.
+Here at Forrest Animal Behaviour, we are here to listen to your concerns about your pet, diagnose the emotional components of their behaviour and provide you with treatment plans.
+We look to adapt the emotions and expressions of the behaviour, which we want to change.
+You will get knowledge of why your pet is acting the way they are and practical skills to improve your pet’s behaviour.
+We will support you throughout your pet’s diagnosis, treatment and continual management of any behaviour problem.

-Differences from genetics, life experiences and personalities are what makes your pet the individual they are.
+Differences from genetics, life experiences and personalities are what makes your pet an individual.

-This means that unfortunately, there is not a one-size-fits-all when assessing pet behaviour.
-This means that without finding the root cause of the behaviour, simple training might not resolve the problem behaviour.
-Therefore, at Forrest Animal Behaviour we aim to tailor all behaviour assessments, reports, treatment plans and behaviour modification programmes to you and your pet.
-We will also work with you to help find the rewards which motivate your pet to make the necessary changes.
+Unfortunately, there is not a one-size-fits-all when assessing any pets behaviour.
+This means that without finding the root cause of the behaviour, simple training might not resolve your problem behaviour.
+At Forrest Animal Behaviour we aim to tailor all behaviour assessments, reports, treatment plans and behaviour modification programmes to you and your pet.
+We will work with you to help find the rewards which motivate your pet to make the necessary changes.

 The methods we use are science-based and ethical to your pet.
-This means we do not use aversive methods that cause physical or perceived pain or fear.
+We do not use aversive methods that cause physical or perceived pain or fear.
 We use training that is focused on maintaining the human-animal bond via environmental management, positive reinforcement, changing associations and increasing communication.
-This means we allow your pet to make their own decisions, while we guide and support them in succeeding.
+Importantly, we allow your pet to make their own decisions, while we guide and support them in succeeding.

 Behaviour changes are not quick to resolve, they take time and patience.
 Often these behaviours have emotions, motivations and reinforcers attached to the presentation of the behaviour.
 It is like changing a habit which you do most days.
 For example, if I told you not to drink tea or coffee and only drink water instead, it takes motivation, emotional support and importantly other rewards to commit to this behaviour change.
-When we do the same for our pets and ask for these behavioural changes, it takes motivation, emotional support and importantly other rewards from you, for your companion to accept this change in routine.
-But don’t worry though, as we will help support you throughout the process and work at a pace in which your companion can cope and adapt to these changes.
+When we ask the same for our pets, to change these behaviours, it takes motivation, emotional support and importantly other rewards from you!.
+But don’t worry, we will help support you throughout the process and work at a pace your companion can cope and adapt to these changes.

 saxon-on-the-sofa